 Turnspit dogs were “long-bodied, crooked-legged, and ugly dogs,” according to Edward Jesse, who wrote Anecdotes of Dogs in 1846.
 They also had “a suspicious, unhappy look about them, as if they were weary of the task they had to do.”

-And people weren't happy to have turnspit dogs in their homes.
-If you had a turnspit dog, it meant you couldn't afford to hire a servant to turn your meat spit.
 According to Jan Bondeson, author of Amazing Dogs, a Cabinet of Canine Curiosities, "It became a stigma of poverty to have a turnspit dog.
 They were ugly little dogs with a quite morose disposition, so nobody wanted to keep them as pets.”

 Turnspit dogs were bred for two qualities: first, they had to be able to run for hours without stopping.
 As Edward Jesse pointed out in his book on dogs, “A large solid piece of beef would take at least three hours before it was properly roasted.”
-If a dog couldn’t run for three hours without stopping, the turnspit dog might find a hot coal tossed into the wheel to motivate the poor animal.
+If a dog couldn’t run for three hours without stopping, the turnspit dog might find a hot coal tossed into the wheel to motivate them.

 Second, turnspit dogs had to fit in the wheel.
 In order to breed a dog of the right size, people bred dogs with short, stubby legs and stout bodies.
 Zoologist John Edward Grey’s Note on the Varieties of Dogs (1869) even argued that the “short and more or less bandy legs of the turnspit” should be classified as “abnormalities or physical defects” that people bred into dogs to serve human purposes.
 Gray warned that some of these breed variations could be “carried to such a great extent as to be absolute deformities.”

 Turnspit Dogs Were Even More Unhappy Than Other Working Dogs